genterist/openMRS-Security/Capstone/FINAL.md

 ### SecReq06
 Module:Register a patient

 Requirement: The system should validate the input for every field of the text.
 Especially for testing whether the input is malicious.
-If a user registerd with name in url format, the system should generate error message.
+If a user registered with name in URL format, the system should generate error message.
 Because this could cause XML injections or XSS Scripts.

 Result: Failed